visual-framework/vf-core/components/vf-show-more/README.md

 ## Usage

-This is designed to work with client-side pre-loaded HTML.

 - `data-vf-js-show-more` The containing element, does not have to be a direct parent
 - `data-vf-js-show-more-pager-size=3` The number of items to show on first page load
 - `class="vf-show-more--item"` Items to be shown hidden (display done with CSS)